-This story of grade 6 mathematics is told in nine units.
+This story each grade is told in nine units.
 Each unit has a narrative that describes the mathematical work that will unfold in that unit.
 Each lesson in the unit also has a narrative.
 Lesson Narratives explain:

 - A description of the mathematical content of the lesson and its place in the learning sequence.

 - The meaning of any new terms introduced in the lesson.

 - How the mathematical practices come into play, as appropriate.

 Activities within lessons also have a narrative, which explain:

 - The mathematical purpose of the activity and its place in the learning sequence.

 - What students are doing during the activity.